Verification of permanent P&A barriers for wells

 Exedra AS is delivering a new verification method for permanent plug and abandonment of oil wells.
 The company was founded as a consultancy in 2016, but turned into a pure technology development company in 2018.
 The technology development is supported technically and financially by Equinor, ConocoPhillips and AkerBP.
 The technology is now in the final stages of being qualified, according to AWES recommended practice.
 Results are being reviewed by DnV-GL.

-to your explorer or platform subscription to get access to the track record of this technology.
+to your explorer or higher plan to get access to all the 1 deployment references.